Using video for better blocker training

 Here’s an example of one critiqued by Alexis at Volleyball Drill Doctor.

 As Alexis notes in his post, a way to make things much better is to introduce a setter.
-Just getting the read and reaction to the set makes things much closer to what the blocker has to do in a game and more game speed.
+Just getting the read and reaction to the set makes things much closer to what the blocker has to do in a game, and features more game speed.

 Here’s the first blocking drill I’ve ever seen that really brings the visual cues in without being in a full game context.